 Error Message Cause Solution HEAT ERROR High Temperature Will disappear when the temperature returns to normal.
-UNSUPPORTED Track/File format not Current track will be skipped.
-The next supported supported track or file plays automatically.
-BAD DISC Press the EJECT button and pull out the disc(s).
-PLEASE CHECK Check the disc for serious damage, signs of OWNER'S Mechanical Error deformation, excessive scratches, and/or dirt MANUAL PUSH (see page 207).
+UNSUPPORTED Track/File format not supported Current track will be skipped.
+The next supported track or file plays automatically.
+BAD DISC PLEASE CHECK OWNER'S MANUAL PUSH EJECT Mechanical Error Press the EJECT button and pull out the disc(s).
+Check the disc for serious damage, signs of deformation, excessive scratches, and/or dirt (see page 207).
 Insert the disc again.
-If the EJECT code does not disappear, or the disc(s) cannot BAD DISC be removed, consult your dealer.
-Do not try to PLEASE CHECK Servo Error force the disc out of the player.
-OWNER'S MANUAL
+If the code does not disappear, or the disc(s) cannot BAD DISC PLEASE CHECK OWNER'S MANUAL Servo Error be removed, consult your dealer.
+Do not try to force the disc out of the player.